 - The partnership for the first period from 1 April to 30 July started with the artistic duo Veerle Michiels and Jonas Vansteenkiste.
 They worked with their concept: BOTANIEK .
 The working period of Jonas&Veerle was extended until 31 October so that the collaboration they set up could be better integrated into the Hangar K community.

-- In the second period the artist Frederik De Wilde worked together with the community from 1 August to 30 November.
-He used one of his own existing projects NEO, MACHINE LANDSCAPES and FILM - VR/GAMES which he tried to connect with companies in the community.
-In this way he involved the community and brought about interaction between enterprises in Hangar K.
+- De Wilde Frederik worked as an artist with the community in the second period from 1 August to 30 November and this was extended until 15 March 2020.
+His approach departed from his own existing projects NEO, FILM - VR/GAMES and SYN7 and he sought to connect with companies in the community.
+In this way, he took the community with him and brought about interaction between the companies.

 Both projects were presented at the symposium: 'Hangar Kreativ: Where do you get your inspiration from?' on 24 October as part of Kortrijk Creativity Week.
 A focus discussion about the project and its sustainable implementation took place with a group of stakeholders on 8 October.

-An employee of a company in Hangar K tells how he experienced the collaboration with the artist.
+An employee of a company in Hangar K tells how she experienced the collaboration with the artist.

 First period: artistic duo Veerle Michiels & Jonas Vansteenkiste 1 April - 31 October 2019.